BDehapiot/Template-Repo_Python/utils/README_installation.md

  ```bash
 (base) PS C:\Users\YourUsername>
 ```
-<div style="font-size: 12px;"> ⚠️ `(base)` at the beginning of the prompt means that you are in your base mamba/conda environment</div>
-- ⚠️ `(base)` at the beginning of the prompt means that you are in your base mamba/conda environment
+⚠️ `(base)` at the beginning of the prompt means that you are in your base mamba/conda environment

 - Navigate to the downloaded GitHub repository using the `cd` command:
  ```bash